AdamLaurie/sjcam/README.md

       3004: 0
       Language: English

 Parameter names and values are translated to a keyword format that is easy to cut & paste for SET commands.
-Parameters that have not yet reverse engineered or cannot be changed using the SET command are shown as their original numeric value.
+Parameters that have not yet been reverse engineered or cannot be changed using the SET command are shown as their original numeric value.

 # setting camera parameters